 In general food is of a very good standard (as in most of France), albeit slightly more expensive.
 Think €12-15 for a pizza or burger or €30 for a prix fixe menu.
 Although there are cheaper street food style places to grab pizzas and kebabs for under €10, we only really stick to the restaurants.

 We stayed at L’Amara complex on the edge of town.
-The five star apartments are well apportioned and come with all self catering mod cons including a nespresso machine, ensuite wet room and great balcony views.
+The five star apartments are well apportioned and come with all self catering mod cons including fridges and catering facilities, a Nespresso machine, ensuite wet room and great balcony views.
 The living room and kitchen area was open plan and led straight onto the balcony, meaning those epic mountain views were right there.

 The verdict on Avoriaz and Snowboxx Festival